 What is a VPN?

-A virtual private network (VPN) is a network of dedicated servers, which run a VPN service.
+A virtual private network (VPN) is a network of dedicated servers, which run a VPN service to create a private “tunnel” for Internet browsing.
 The VPN service then makes a secure internet connection available through that infrastructure.
+This is good for maintaining integrity in business communications or for managing anonymity when surfing the web.
+If you are looking for a safe and easy way to encrypt your Internet usage, then a VPN is for you.

 How does a VPN work?

 As an internet user, you start the VPN software using your VPN service.
 The software immediately encrypts your data, before it even heads to the VPN server.
-Once it’s ready to go, it’s sent to the server and then on to your online destination.
-The destination sees the information as coming from the VPN server and its location – not your computer and its location.
+Once it’s ready to go, traffic is sent to the VPN server and then on to your online destination.
+The destination sees the information as coming from the VPN server and its location – not your computer and your location.

 Why use a VPN?

-If you want to browse the internet securely and maintain privacy, a VPN can help you accomplish that goal.
+If you want to browse the internet securely and anonymously, maintain privacy, and avoid Internet censorship, a VPN can help you accomplish that goal bit by private bit.
+Also, most VPN services come with an easy, convenient cross-platform app you can use to route your traffic through different servers across the world.

-It doesn’t matter if you’re logging on from a major airport or the local coffee shop, a VPN will mask your location and hide your actual IP address, making it very difficult for hackers to access your private information.
+It doesn’t matter if you’re logging on from major airports or the local coffee shop, or checking banking information on public Wi-Fi, a VPN will mask your location and hide your actual IP address, making it very difficult for hackers to track and steal your private information.
 This is excellent for people who travel a lot, work remotely, or take client meetings in public locations.
+Easily and freely communicate anywhere with a VPN, and it’s like you are always in the same location.

 What is a VPS?

 A virtual private server (VPS) is a computer, much like the one you use at home.
-It can install and run any type of software, just like your computer.
-A VPS is used primary to host websites and provide a reliable hosting solution.
+You can install and run various types of software, just like your computer.
+A VPS is used primary to host websites and provide a reliable hosting solution for apps and other services.
+Configure it the way you want, a VPS lets you do whatever you need it to do.

 A virtual private server is hosted online and runs a dedicated operating system, usually accessed through a paid subscription.
-The main server is divided into several virtual compartments, each of which functions independently from the others.
-Each of those units acts as a private server for one end user.
+The main server is divided into several virtual containers, each of which functions independently from the others with its own RAM and disk space.
+Each of those units acts as a private server for one end user or as a proxy for third-party usage.

 How does a VPS work?

-Virtualization technology is used to take one physical piece of hardware and divide it into multiple virtual servers.
+Virtualization technology is used to take one physical piece of hardware and divide it into multiple virtual servers, or “nodes”.
+There is functionally little difference between a virtual machine and an actual piece of server hardware.

 Layers are created to ensure that each compartment works as a standalone server, with its own operating system that operates independently of the others.
 Even though the physical server is shared, other users do not have access to your data, just as you cannot access theirs.